cnnlstm/FSLSD_HiRes/README.md

 ```

 **Download the dataset and checkpoint**
 1. We have inverted the CelebA-HQ dataset using [pSp](https://github.com/eladrich/pixel2style2pixel) encoder.
 The whole dataset can be download from this [link](https://drive.google.com/file/d/1TRLvURZpx5xtEnxBXeaaZs1RbReWftBv/view?usp=sharing).
-After dowoload the dataset, unzip it and move it to the upper folder.
+After download the dataset, unzip it and move it to the upper folder.
 2. The checkpoint can be downloaded from this [link](https://drive.google.com/file/d/1LH4RlxaPnrHAiWEDm3LDp5Sz9H02bzXU/view?usp=sharing).
 Download it and put it at the current folder.

 **Run the inference code**